Tomorrow, we will inaugurate the 46th President of the United States of America—Joseph R. Biden, Jr . . . .

 First, Mr. Biden, unlike his predecessor, does not want to draw large crowds because of the pandemic and become a super-spreadder of the virus.
 And secondly, because the FBI and the District police have been warned of the possibility of further violence.
 The inauguration itself and all of its festivities will be live-streamed with very few in live attendance.

-I’ve musing about what his inaugural address might be like.
-Will he make an effort to bring our nation together?
+So, I’ve musing about what his inaugural address might be like.
+In addition to giving us a glimpse of his agenda, I’m sure he’ll make an effort to bring our nation together.

-I came across some ideas while reading the alumni magazine of my seminary—Theological College of the Catholic University in Washington, D.C.
-They just got a new Rector—Sulpician Father Gerard McBrearity P.P.S. this past fall and I gleaned some ideas from his inaugural letter.
-He wrote . . . .
+I came across some ideas while reading the alumni magazine of my seminary—Theological College of the Catholic University in Washington, D.C. from the spiritual writer Megan McKenna . . .

 Every time we bring hope into a situation, every time we bring joy that shatters despair, every time we forgive others, and give them back their dignity, every time we listen to others and affirm them and their life, every time we speak the truth in public, every time we confront injustice, we are practicing resurrection.
 (Resurrection is about bringing new life where there’s decay or listlessness or despair.)